FTCTeam10298/Website/members/members.md

 Age: 14
 Favorite food: American Food ie fried stuff

 Peter had been in FLL for two seasons as a part of (then) rookie team, Thunder Chickens and is starting his first year in FTC.
 In his own words, he "was amazing at every thing in FLL and will be in FTC".
 While he said that completely jokingly (as it was farrrr from the truth), it speaks to his motivation and drive to excel in this new competition.
+Other than robotics, he enjoys flying 5th scale, which is super huge, RC planes.